This post may contain affiliate links, view our disclosure.

 - Cream cheese – This gives our cheesecake a classic flavor.

-Make the Crust
+Step 1: Make the Crust

-- Add the almond flour to a small skillet over medium-low heat.
+- Toast.
+Add the almond flour to a small skillet over medium-low heat.
 Cook, stirring constantly, until the almond flour is light golden and smells toasted, about 3 to 5 minutes.

-- Add the toasted almond flour, cinnamon, and salt to a medium bowl and whisk to combine.
+- Mix.
+Add the toasted almond flour, cinnamon, and salt to a medium bowl and whisk to combine.
 Add the melted butter and stir to mix well.

-- Spread it evenly across the bottom, pressing it down to compact it in the bottom and about 1/2 inch up the sides.
-Bake for 10 minutes.
+- Spread.
+Spread the almond flour mixture evenly in the bottom of the lined pan, pressing it down to compact it in the bottom and about 1/2 inch up the sides.

-Make the Filling and Bake the Cheesecake
+Step 2: Make the Filling and Prep the Water Bath

-- Place a piece of aluminum foil under the pan with the pre-baked crust, and wrap the foil up the sides of the pan.
+- Prep the water bath and assemble the cheesecake.
+Put a kettle of water on to boil for the bain-marie (water bath).
+Place a piece of aluminum foil under the pan with the pre-baked crust, and wrap the foil up the sides of the pan.
 Put the pan into a 9-inch square baking dish or casserole dish.
-Pour the cheesecake filling into the pre-baked crust.
-Carefully pour the hot water into the square baking dish on the outside of the cheesecake pan so that the water comes about halfway or 3/4 up the sides of the cheesecake pan (this is the water bath).
+Pour the cheesecake filling into the pre-baked crust.Carefully pour the hot water into the square baking dish on the outside of the cheesecake pan so that the water comes about halfway or 3/4 up the sides of the cheesecake pan (this is the water bath).

+- Bake.
 Bake until the cheesecake is set along the outside but still wobbles in the center when you jiggle the pan, about 35 to 40 minutes.

-Storage
+Storage Tips

 Store leftovers in an airtight container in the fridge for up to 4 days.

 - I like my sweets on the less-sweet side and I enjoy the contrast of the slightly salty crust paired with the sweet, creamy filling.
-However, you have a die-hard sweet tooth, feel free to add up to 2 tablespoons of your favorite sweetener to the crust.
+However, if you have a die-hard sweet tooth, feel free to add up to 2 tablespoons of your favorite sweetener to the crust.

 Special Diet Friendly

 As written, this recipe is naturally gluten free.
-If you use a diabetic sweetener, it’s also low carb and keto friendly.
+If you use a diabetic friendly sweetener, it’s also low carb and keto friendly.

 Variations

-Protein Cheesecake FAQs
+Protein Cheesecake Frequently Asked Questions

 Yes!
-To do so, use a regular-sized muffin tray.
+To do so, use a regular-sized muffin pan.
 Line the wells with paper or silicone liners, and fill each 3/4 of the way full with batter.
 Bake at 325F until the mini cheesecakes are set along the outside, but jiggle just a touch in the center, about 15 to 20 minutes.

 Note that there’s no need for a water bath if you’re making this into mini cheesecakes.
 However, if you want to help prevent cracking, you can fill a baking tray about halfway full with water and put in on the rack right below the cheesecakes as they cook.